vierja/mercadolibre.github.com/_posts/guide/tools/2012-08-09-application-manager.markdown

 ###Notification Settings

 **- Notifications callback URL: ** Configure the public URL of your domain where you want to receive the notifications on the different topics.

-**- Topics: ** Comma-separated list of ‘topics’ you want to subscribe to.
+**- Topics: ** List of ‘topics’ you want to subscribe to.
 There are three possible topics: orders, items, questions, payments.